MolinaElGringo/DataBase_project/README.md

 ## Description
-This project is a Blazor project for a Gaming Role Game.
+This project is a Blazor project for a Role Game.
 It is a project for the course "Base de donnée Relationnel" of the HEIG-VD

 ## Authors
 - Sebastian Diaz